-2. Shared Resources
+2. Shared Ownership of Resources

-Imagine that we need to allow developers to programmatically create a SearchBox to process a query.
+Imagine that we need to allow developers to programmatically create a SearchBox with a specific query already entered.
 This functionality seems reasonable as it would allow displaying a "find lungo nearby" banner in the application, clicking on which would show a SearchBox with the pre-entered "lungo" query.
 Developers will just need to open the corresponding screen in the app and call a method that we are to design.
 Let's simply name it search.